Tamles/forest-fire/README.md

 ## Simulation of a forest fire

 This project simulates a forest fire based on simple rules.
+Here is an example of the output you can get.

 ## Rules